Skip to main content

 All of Something or Part of Something?

-The first step in deciding what is and what isnât an application is to ask whether they are single applications, groups of applications, or parts of applications.
-Again, this is often harder to decide than youâd expect.
-Nonetheless, itâs important.
+The first step in deciding what is and what isn’t an application is to ask whether they are single applications or parts of applications.
+Again, this can be harder to decide than you’d expect.
+Nonetheless, it is important.

-Business systems and their constituent applications and components are modeled using component types and nested to reflect their parent/child hierarchy:
+Business systems and their constituent applications and components are modeled using component types and nested to reflect their parent/child hierarchy.

-An Application component represents a business system or application that has meaning to and is referred to as an application by, its business users.
+An Application component represents a business system or application that has meaning to and is referred to as an application by its business users.
 An Application Module is a component of a business system or application functionality that has meaning to its developers or maintainers but is not typically referenced as an application by its business users.
 In all other respects, Applications and Application Modules behave in Ardoq in the same way.
 Their children, if they have any, represent their decomposition.

 Figure 2